Despite small improvement in state revenue, Gordon says budget situation still "dire"

 “It is nice to see the small lift in oil that underpins these new projections, but we are still well below what we budgeted for in January,” Gordon said.

-The governor also mentioned the report during a press conference Tuesday and, as he has previously, drew a comparison to help people wrap their minds around the issue.
+The governor also mentioned the report during a news conference Tuesday and, as he has previously, drew a comparison to help people wrap their minds around the issue.

 “If we absolutely eliminated all higher education – all community colleges and the University of Wyoming – that still would not address the problem,” Gordon said.
 “So while it’s improved … we face significant challenges going forward.”